One in 10 people are affected by a rare disease. You could live with one and not even know it.

 Alagille syndrome conference

-There were around 150 in attendance, mostly Alagille syndrome families.
+There were around 150 in attendance at that 2018 conference.
+Most were Alagille syndrome families.

 Those with Alagille syndrome experience a high degree of disease variability.
 This means one patient could have more severe symptoms than someone else.
 Some patients have severe kidney disease while others have healthy kidneys.